qian-nombolo/AnimalShelterAPI.Solution/README.md

 ## Known Bugs

-* For API V1, by providing the correct authentication token in the request headers, the server's authentication middleware are not able to validate the token and authorize the request.
 * For API V2, "Enable CORS with attributes" in GET animals: CORS headers are not being added to the response.

 ## License